 Dairy Free Matcha Cheesecake

-I firmly believe that a birthday is not complete without a cake, so even though it’s January and everyone is all, “I’m on a diet/cleanse/detox” I think you can squeeze this in.
-Not a traditional cake, but these mini matcha cheesecakes are soooo creamy and delicious, you need to make them!
+I firmly believe that a birthday is not complete without a cake.
+Although this is not a traditional cake, this dairy free matcha cheesecake is soooo creamy and delicious, you need to make them!

-Hope you enjoy this dairy free matcha cheesecake as much as I did and if you want to make it into one big cake, by all means you can do that as well, I probably will do that myself the next time I make it (which lets face it- wont be long!).
+I hope you enjoy this dairy free matcha cheesecake as much as I did and if you want to make it into one big cake, by all means you can do that as well.

 - 3/4 cup raw hazelnuts